uic-library/SQL-Intro/_episodes/04-Joins.md

 ### LEFT JOIN:

 The LEFT JOIN combines tables and returns all the records from the left table.
-For records where there is no match in the right table it is displayed as a nullSyntax
+For records where there is no match in the right table it is displayed as a null Syntax

 #### Syntax: